-Resuscitation should not be delayed while investigating the etiology of undifferentiated shock.
-Physicians should have a high clinical suspicion for the presence of shock and an attempt to stratify the severity of the shock should also be done to assess the need for emergent or early interventions.
+Resuscitation should not delay while investigating the etiology of undifferentiated shock.
+Physicians should have a high clinical suspicion for the presence of shock, and an attempt to stratify the severity of the shock should also take place to assess the need for emergent or early interventions.
 Evaluation of undifferentiated shock should begin with a thorough history and physical examination.

 Laboratory tests in a patient with undifferentiated shock should include a CBC and differential, renal and liver function tests, serum lactate level, cardiac biomarkers, D-dimer level, coagulation profile, type and screen for a possible blood transfusion if appropriate (if concern for hemorrhagic shock), blood and urine cultures, and blood gas analysis.
 Initial imaging studies recommended in patients with undifferentiated shock and hypotension include chest x-rays to look for the source of infection such as pneumonia, complications of shock such as ARDS, clinical findings supporting the diagnosis of pulmonary edema in cardiogenic shock, widened mediastinum in aortic dissection.
 CT scans can also assist in unmasking the etiology of shock in appropriate clinical scenarios.
 Point of care ultrasonography or focused cardiac ultrasound is also a useful bedside diagnostic tool.

-The initial approach to management is stabilization of airway and breathing with oxygen and oral mechanical ventilation when needed.
+The initial approach to management is the stabilization of the airway and breathing with oxygen and oral mechanical ventilation when needed.
 Peripheral IV or intraosseous infusion (IO) access should be obtained.
-Central venous access may be needed in the setting of shock if there is difficulty securing peripheral venous access or the patient needs prolonged vasopressor therapy or large volume resuscitation.
-Immediate treatment with intravenous (IV) fluid should be initiated followed by vasopressor therapy, if needed, to maintain tissue perfusion.
+Central venous access may be required in the setting of shock if there is difficulty securing peripheral venous access, or the patient needs prolonged vasopressor therapy or large-volume resuscitation.
+Immediate treatment with intravenous (IV) fluid should be initiated, followed by vasopressor therapy, if needed, to maintain tissue perfusion.
 Depending on the underlying etiology of shock, specific therapies might also be needed.

 Anaphylactic shock - aggressive IV fluid resuscitation with 4 to 6 L of IV crystalloids.
 Stop the offending agent, intramuscular epinephrine, antihistamines, corticosteroids, nebulized albuterol.